Ginxss/tfds/README.md

 ### clear()
 *Runtime:* **O(n)**

-Deallocates all entires in the queue:
+Deallocates all entires in the priority queue:
 ```
 queue.clear();
 ```